c-sanders/ScaleAndSetSize/README.md

 Invoking the GIMP Plugin Python functions from within GIMP.
 -----------------------------------------------------------

 It is possible to directly invoke Python functions from within GIMP.
-However, it does not appear to be possible to directly invoke
+However, it does not appear to be possible to directly invoke Python Plugin functions from within GIMP.
+When we state "directly invoking Python functions from within GIMP", we mean invoking Python functions from within the GIMP Python Console Panel.

-To directly invoke from within GIMP, one of the three Python functions which was mentioned above, start up GIMP and then click;
+To try and directly invoke from within GIMP, one of the three Python functions which was mentioned above, start up GIMP and then click;

   Filters > Python-Fu > Console